 Zingerbier 4.6% abv.- Zingerbier is our take on a German-style Berliner Weisse.
 Traditionally brewed for the warmer months, Berliner Weisses are naturally soured to create a highly drinkable, refreshing beer.
 The quenching tartness of this beer is not dissimilar to that of a lemon, so we thought "what could we add to make this beer even more refreshing?"
 Ginger!
 Lemon/lime and ginger are a classic pairing in the culinary and beverage world for their ability to add subtle flavors that are as complex as they are refreshing.
-This beer is typically available during the Spring.
-Occasionally available in cans.
+This beer is now rotated in with our Malaphor series (see below).

 Ded Moroz 11.2%ABV – Meaning “Father Winter” in Russian, Ded Moroz, is pitch black in color.
 It is an imposing beer that is best enjoyed by slow sipping to fully soak up this beer’s complexity.
 It has a very deep flavor profile of dark chocolate, coffee, graham cracker, overripe fruit, amongst others.
 To add to its complexity, it is generously hopped with a large portion of imported Brittish hops to balance the sweetness and keep it true to style.
 Ded Moroz is a decadent treat perfect for the cold winter months!